tAN_logo4

 Letting Her Come to Him

-The morning greeted so gently, giving experience and prowess a great big stir before pouring it back into him.
+The morning greeted gently.
 His weekly burdens had come and left, the family too.
-This day were his, could well’ve been named for him, he thought, looking to his beloved hound.
+This day was his, could well have been named for him, he thought, looking to his beloved hound.
 “Today, we’re beholden to none, dear Javier!”
-And Will stretched, fancying the day ahead too’d be stretched like sticky dough, each mental to-do fitting on a strand like nuts and seeds before being kneaded in with the nightfall.
-These days one had to feel the social concerns and drudgery of the times were enough to make a disobedient dog of the mind—he were bent—and occasionally leashes called for a tug as to not step over the present, an occasional pause as to be in the body, closing one’s eyes as to be re-engaged with life.
-And Will thought, what a morning—so balmy and even, so lightly it caressed his skin, the freedom it gave him to wander practically nude in a top so sheer its fabric were barely borne and dainty terry shorts inspiring a fair prance to his step.
+And Will stretched, fancying the day ahead too'd be stretched like sticky dough, each mental to-do fitting on a strand like nuts and seeds before being kneaded in with the nightfall.
+The social concerns and drudgery of the times had been enough to make a disobedient dog of his mind—Will was bent—and the leash called for a tug to stay in the present, a pause so he might inhabit the body, closing one's eyes to re-enter life.
+And Will thought, what a morning—so balmy and even, so lightly it caressed his skin, the freedom it gave him to wander practically nude in a top so sheer its fabric was hardly felt and dainty terry shorts inspiring a fair prance to his step.
 And Will thought, the sky is out, why so shouldn’t his thighs also be!
 His back and knees griped, tired muscle tendons sighed, crying and cracking as they would.
-Leaning against the counter until the cat nuzzled his legs… he stood and winced and ran a thumb across his peck, stood with pride in the body’s acknowledgement of a week so laborious as this.
+Leaning against the counter until the cat nuzzled his legs…he stood and winced and ran a thumb across his peck, stood with pride in the body’s acknowledgement of a laborious week.
 As he tended the animals and his coffee brewed, he, too, acknowledged an ache different altogether.
-Something strange pressing on him, feeling as he did, standing in the kitchen filled with the aroma of an absurdly dark roast, that something unpleasant were looming; his heart being so held in a cage, the cold bars, fashioned both of regret and worry; making a charade of his simple rhythm, wearying his poor, old mind.
-His pulse faltering and hesitated and hastened.
-Were it Her?
-Need he remind himself their date wa'n't until nightfall?
+Something strange pressing on him.
+Feeling as he did, standing in the kitchen filled with the aroma of an absurdly dark roast, that something unpleasant was looming; his heart being so held in a cage, the cold bars making a charade of his simple rhythm, wearying his poor, old mind.
+His pulse went strange on him.
+Was it Her?
+Need he remind himself their date wasn't until nightfall?
 If he were to win Her over it wouldn’t be till then.
 And his worries?
-They were for not.
+They were for naught.
 At least not for the present.

-Last they spoke, She confessed Her doubts, admitting She wa'n't sure they got along even.
-Her words pierced him like a spear, a big girthy spear, but he knew She were perhaps right, but also perhaps She were not.
-Both were misunderstood something awful in their lives—deeply misunderstood—misunderstood by those whose understanding mattered most; those nearest never quite found their footing around them, so lost in their addle, simply at a loss as to how to interact or respond, and grew altogether apprehensive.
+But was it really—nothing?
+Couldn't be.
+Last they spoke, She confessed Her doubts; wasn't sure they got along, even.
+The words fell on him like a slab of ceiling tile, and merely hung for Her like a loose hair; yes, perhaps they'd simply continue colliding…so be it, Her shrug had said.
+Will sat down with his coffee, pierced again by her words.
+She was perhaps right.
+Perhaps She wasn't.
+For women are on higher guard than men are, he thought.
+They had signals to read—a woman was always assessing desire and vigilance, attraction and harm.
+She'd never got on with Her father, he thought, and learned distrust young.
+Dammit all—they’d both been misunderstood something awful in their lives hadn't they?
+Deeply misunderstood, as far as he saw; misunderstood by those whose understanding mattered most; those nearest never did find their footing around them, so lost in their addle—simply at a loss as to how they should be handled—grew altogether apprehensive.
 Connecting?
-Pfft!
-Barely a flicker!
-It were more'n likely the two misunderstood souls, each feeling misunderstood by the other, only could worsen their struggle o’n’t being grasped properly — that dance of two minds misunderstood, perhaps misconstrued as trouble jibing?
-Could’ve been simpler even still.
-Could be She just couldn’t trust him, really.
-Yet, he found himself the most inclined to while away the hours in Her company, however difficult She made him feel at times; the light in his chest shone biggest and brightest when She were close.
-If ever he made Her feel the same— well, what more to it could there be?
-The understanding and trust he were positive they would come.
+Ah, there was barely a flicker!
+It was more than likely the two misunderstood souls, each feeling misunderstood by the other, only could worsen the struggle of being seen properly—that dance of two minds misunderstood, perhaps misconstrued as trouble jibing?
+Could've been simpler even still, he supposed.
+Could be She just couldn't trust him, really.
+Ah, worrying was for naught, he decided, tracing the rim of his mug; for he found himself most inclined to while away the hours in Her company; the light in his chest shone biggest and brightest when She was close.
+And if ever he made Her feel the same—well, what more to it could there be?
+The understanding and trust would come, he was positive.

-These days a woman could fend for themselves, by his reckoning (and Hers), the scales had tipped entirely out of balance, the women conferring all the favors and giving (but that were other men, vile, cads mostly, he could be better).
-He were devoted and would care for Her the ways a man should.
-Sacrifice on the behaves of the both of them.
-A certain amount of bricks need carrying in a day, and he’d take as many off Her back as he could, ‘specially late at night, when the bricks felt anchored down, when he’d be practically bound to the settee; he’d show Her, during those hours ‘well as their hours of need—when fortunes waned—he’d show Her his mid-section were mighty fit for hoisting, his shoulders sturdy enough to assume their bricks.
+Will stood—the chair gliding back on its felt pads—and the dog darted past, down the back stair before he'd even reached the doorway.
+The orchard air touched him as he stepped out, the morning carrying the sweet scent of peach skins and loam pressed hard by the sun; and the thought followed him—modest, pressing—that he might do better.
+These days a woman could fend for herself, and by his reckoning (and Hers), the scales had tipped entirely, the women conferring all the favors and giving.
+He thought of what made a man decent, of his devotion to Her; he'd care for Her the ways a man should (not like the others, vile, cads mostly), would sacrifice on both their behalves.
+A certain amount of bricks need carrying in a day, and he’d take as many from Her back as he could.
+Especially late at night, when the bricks felt anchored down—during those hours and their hours of need, when fortunes waned—he'd show Her his mid-section was mighty fit for hoisting and his shoulders were sturdy enough to assume their bricks.

-For it were July.
+For it was July.
 The tail of it anyway, a good portion of the greenery scalded by the heat, the flowers broadly folded in or laid about burned up like all those deceased, struck down in brimstone for their wickedness (he watered the vegetation most days at sunfall).
-Then there were today, the heatwave tolerable overall—an opportunity as good as any!
-All the peaches that’d sell were harvested, his yields plentiful enough; the toil were over apart from some prepping and things, over for most this time o’ month, aside from the dairy and livestock folks and those with specialties and greenhouses.
+Then there was today, the heatwave tolerable overall.
+An opportunity as good as any, Will thought—all the peaches that'd sell were harvested, his yields plentiful enough; the toil was over apart from some prepping and things, over for most this time of month, aside from the dairy and livestock folks and those with specialties and greenhouses.
 An opportunity indeed!

-Reclining deep in his chair, long, bare feet perched on the lip, Will’s stare rose to the lofty crowns of trees, up to a sprawling bush that, he were positive, shared with him the same unhurried surge of sunup.
-And the sky; it sure seemed so clear, it might well’ve been a lone shade ‘o blue on a canvas behind the tree.
-A butterfly were up there too, the color of daffodil, oh were it lustrous against the clear, blue sky, Will thought, and remarkably large!—nearly a hummingbird size, larger perhaps.
-The butterfly were higher ‘an he’d seen, an altitude he hadn’t thought they reached.
+Reclining deep in his chair, long, bare feet perched on the lip, Will’s stare rose to the lofty crowns of trees, up to a sprawling bush that, he was positive, shared with him the same unhurried surge of sunup.
+And the sky; it sure seemed clear, it might well’ve been a lone shade of blue on a canvas behind the tree.
+A butterfly was up there too, the color of daffodil, oh was it lustrous against the clear, blue sky, Will thought, and remarkably large!—nearly a hummingbird size, larger perhaps.
+The butterfly was higher than he’d seen, an altitude he hadn’t thought they reached.
 Up there so high, arriving at the butterfly mountaintop, touching the butterfly cosmos; it fell!—and bounced and made a loop up in the wind, way up there in the sky.
-Up there—the tree, in concert with the butterfly, undulated this way and that with the wind, the leaves billowing like ripples on silk; the leaves and tree tops lifting from him all desire and concern—pushing ‘em far off, endowing Will instead with their own plentitude, their gift, fruits of having stood a millennia, outliving their own ambition, never in all that time losing their affection for the dear wind.
-And the shackles clutching Will’s heart opened allowing the space to swell and beat gayly; and, in a trice, the gracious wind were back to fill the sheets of leaves like a pair of lungs.
-Will, too, drew it in, expanding his own; as the breeze brushed his legs, and the sun flickered through the olive tree leaves; he felt all that were outside him—the trees and the yellow butterfly, the wind, and the birds soaring way up over them, the sweet singing of others—inside him too.
+Up there—the tree, in concert with the butterfly, undulated this way and that in the wind, the leaves billowing like ripples on silk.
+The leaves and tree tops lifted from him all desire and concern, endowing him instead with their plentitude—the gift of having stood a millennia, outliving ambition, never losing affection for the wind.
+Shackles clutching Will’s heart opened—Christ, they'd gripped him for ages now—allowing the space to swell and beat gayly.
+The wind returned, filling the sheets of leaves like a pair of lungs.
+Will drew it in too, expanding his chest.
+As the breeze brushed his legs and the sun flickered through the olive tree leaves, he felt all that was outside him—the trees and the yellow butterfly, the wind and the birds soaring way up over them, the sweet singing of others—inside him too.

 He envisioned a son of theirs too, frolicking about the courtyard—shirtless and sunkissed as a pair of old leather boots.
-He pictured the many ways he’d engage in games of ball with the boy, offering guidance and support, and bestowing upon him the warmth and affection he'd lacked of his own father.
-All the colours of Her eyes in his, the very best parts of Her coursing through him, the same pulsing and swelling when they embraced.
+He pictured the many ways he’d engage in games of ball with the boy, offering guidance and support, bestowing upon him the warmth and affection he'd lacked of his own father.
+All the colours of Her eyes in his, the very best parts of Her coursing through the boy, the same pulsing would swell behind Will’s eyelids when they embraced.

 PART 2

-At once, he were terribly glum—were there a thing to love even about a man with no inspiration left? —Will suddenly remembered the specter of his humiliation (it did always linger around in him somewhere, never leaving fully, ever); sure couldn’t find an ounce of it within himself to offer to his own heart.
+Then, at once, he was terribly glum—was there a thing to love even about a man with no inspiration left? —sure couldn’t find an ounce of it within himself to offer to his own heart.
+Will suddenly remembered the specter of his humiliation (it never left him fully, not ever, like the deep groan of stressed iron; sharp, jagged wails slipped out at being pulled against its limits).
 Had there been a better way?—different ways, with different outcomes?
 He leaned on the porcelain sink, eyeing the scuffs etched in the second-rate drain stopper, its thin coating of metal barely concealing the junk beneath.
 If he could reclaim his past, he thought, oh, not a step would’ve taken the same course.
-He’d have done a thing that were his only, for starters, that no one could take or taint.
-How much he wished—that he’d been a penniless writer.
+He’d have done a thing that was his only, for starters, that no one could take or taint.
+How much he wished that he’d been a penniless writer.

 The infinite intellectual landscape Will cultivated that morning had been reduced to a stifling circle—he shuddered—the unholy mugs of those men barged into his thoughts, and a tension raced through him so sharply it pulled him upright.
 “That’s quite enough!”—his voice fought through the knots in his throat.
-“Enough!”—he cranked off the faucet and looked himself square in the eyes, insisting on the pity owed to him.
-Why, whose side were this chap peering back on anyhow?—we’d been kicked enough while standing, there were no cause to kick ourselves, too, now we’re brought low.
+“Enough!”—he cranked off the faucet and looked himself square in the eyes (insisting on the pity owed to him).
+Why, whose side was this chap peering back on anyhow?—we’d been kicked enough while standing, there was no cause to kick ourselves, too, now we’re brought low.
 On looking back, Will could hardly breathe, thinking of the ways those men took to undermining his confidence and credibility—the way the most wretched of those men, deliberately picking out Will’s protege and best lad, had burped up acid from his stomach, as he would, and grumbled, “send David to San Dimas, Anthony to Raceda.
 Keep whichever one functions.
 Turn the other out."
-Long past the tiff, Will's mind were still throwing punches.
-The horror when that cretin told him his men were gilded beyond merit, that Will’d made a devil of him forcing him to let men go like this— as if anyone could put the devil in another person.
-He’d burped, tugging his shirt down to cover his overhanging potbelly, and droned on that he couldn’t afford a moral conscience like Will—as if the size of one’s purse had a thing to do with it.
+Long past the tiff, Will's mind was still throwing punches.
+The horror when that cretin told him his men were gilded beyond merit, that he’d made a devil of him, Will had; forcing his hand, forcing him to let men go like this— as if anyone could put the devil in another person.
+He’d burped, tugging his shirt down to cover his round overhanging belly, and droned on that he couldn’t afford a moral conscience like Will—as if the size of one’s purse had a thing to do with it.

 “And, Will,” the bastard sneered as Will turned, “whoever you keep will answer to me.”

 Will never did break character, though!—he deserved credit for that—never once showed them emotion or ego of any sort.
 He became much too isolated, though, and weary, eventually much too disheartened and, unable to uphold his standards, left it behind him.
-His reputation took enough stepping on so he were out for good; resigned to the quiet of his orchards, his own machines and projects, where his growth seemed to vanish along with the manic notion—fueled in him the need to create—that ingenuity were no less vital than any’a his organs were.
+His reputation took enough stepping on so he was out for good; resigned to the quiet of his orchards, his own machines and projects, where his growth seemed to vanish along with the manic notion—fueled in him the need to create—that ingenuity was no less vital than his organs were.
 He never did come to terms with it, being exiled that way.
-For good or for bad; Will of course knew for bad, all he had were sunk in that work.
+For good or for bad (Will of course knew for bad), all he had was sunk in that work.
 Time thinned his existence, wore it to a thread—and by now, a mere hair couldn’t be expected to hold the possibility of reinventing oneself fully.

 The walls of the ballroom were dressed in burgundy velvet, the fabric cascading in folds that overlapped, same as the pleats of an opera curtain—heavy and powerful, swallowing sound, absorbing the room’s hum and letting it out again, softened.
-The dance floor was sprawling, yet the lighting—golden and faint—pooled more than it spread, the crowd gathered at the center and their laughter and humming pulled the space inward, along with the burgundy drapes wrapping the walls like a mother’s blanket that drew everything into the refuge of her bosom.
+The dance floor was sprawling, yet the lighting—golden and faint—pooled more than it spread, and the crowd gathered in the center, their laughter and humming pulling the space inward, joining the burgundy drapes that wrapped the walls like a mother’s blanket drawing everything into the refuge of her bosom.
 They ordered Sangarees at the bar and clanked them together.
 “You look handsome” She told him, and for a moment his heart sang.
 “You look so very much like another sad Sycilian friend of mine, from just south of here,” She told him and his heart sank.
-Why would She say this to him?
+Why would She tell him this?
 She couldn’t lift him without toppling him, it seemed—knowing how badly he longed to be let in, She took even greater care to keep him out.
 He smiled—releasing the urge to begin the night with such weight.
 Don’t be absurd!
 Enjoy Her instead.
 Don’t be impossible.
 Don’t demand what She hasn’t to give.

 “How do you know that’s going on in my chest?” she scolded him for assuming.
 “Am I part of this feeling?
 It seems I don’t need to be there at all.
 You don’t even need me to entertain these feelings of yours!”

 He tried reassuring Her, reaching for the back of Her arm.
 He just wanted to be sweet, make Her feel good, cared for.
 She pursed her lips and pulled away her arm.
-All that was needed here was his own gratification—she was sure of it.
+The only thing needed here was his own gratification—she was sure of it.
 He wasn’t curious about her experience, her account of things, what she feels or wants, how and at what pace she’d like to move.

 “You don’t have feelings for me?”
 He asked